 The new committee and the reference groups will play a significant role in advising on strategies to support the $3 million in funding for neighbourhood renewal projects.

-Expressions of interest are open until 5pm on 23 September 2020, to recruit to the business and community member positions.
+Expressions of interest to recruit to the business and community member positions are now closed.

 Over the coming months there will be more opportunities to be involved, including through www.engage.vic.gov.au

 North Richmond Precinct Community Projects Fund – Round 1 Applications Now Open

 Applications are now open for the Victorian Government’s new $1.5 million North Richmond Community Projects Program providing one-off grants of between $5,000 and $200,000 to support locally identified projects in the North Richmond Precinct.

 This funding will be available to support a wide range of capital and non-capital projects that improve local infrastructure, amenities and engagement activities in the precinct.
 Projects could be anything ranging from signage, a garden, lighting, equipment, training activities or an art installation (these are examples only).